Andrey Chibis: Origin

 Andrey Chibis was born in Cheboksary on 19 March 1979.
-His father, Vladimir Aleksandrovich Chibis, was the deputy general director of the Cheboksary Production Association named after V.I.
-Chapayev and lived with his parents in the Chapaevsky villageon Kirov Street.
+His father, Vladimir Aleksandrovich Chibis, was the deputy general director of the Chapayev Cheboksary Production Association and lived with his parents in the Chapaevsky villageon Kirov Street.
 He also has a sister, Tatiana.

 Chibis studied well at school; after graduating from the Cheboksary Lyceum No. 1 in 1996, he entered the law faculty of the Cheboksary Cooperative Institute (branch) of the Moscow University of Consumer Cooperatives, from which he graduated in 2001.

-In 1996 he was registered as an individual entrepreneur. был зарегистрирован в качестве индивидуального предпринимателя.
+In 1996 he was registered as an individual entrepreneur.
 While studying at the institute, he married a student of the same institute, Yevgenya Vladimirovna Romanova, a stepdaughter of the co-owner and general director of Electropribor OJSC Gennady Medvedev.
 As a student, from 1999 to 2001 he was listed as a legal adviser of the State Unitary Subsidiary Enterprise "Taurus" FSUE "Cheboksary PO im.
 IN AND.
 Chapaev ", the director of which was his father.

 In 2000, in Cheboksary, together with his sister Tatyana and his wife, he was among the founders of Garant-Consulting LLC., specializing in real estate audit and appraisal; involved in the creation of JSC "Mortgage Corporation of the Chuvash Republic".
 From 2001 to 2002 - postgraduate student of the Cheboksary Cooperative Institute.
 In November 2002, he was included in the composition of the co-founders of the Regional Branch of the Public Organization "Russian Association for the Development of Small and Medium Business" - the Chuvash Association for the Development of Small and Medium Business.
 From 2002 to 2004, he was listed as a lawyer at the Voronezh Inter-Territorial Bar Association.

 He studied at the first stream of the "School of Governors" at the Institute "Higher School of Public Administration" RANEPA.
 In 2004, he completed training at the Chuvash State University named after I. N. Ulyanov under the program for training management personnel for organizations of the national economy of the Russia.